AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/tablewithmarkers.md

 ![Table created with table start and end constructs](../images/table_tag_with_markers.png)

 In the above example, **school** serves as the ARRAY_FIELD over whose data the table is populated.
-A new row is created for each school and data are filled in accordingly.
+A new row is created for each school, and data is filled in accordingly.

 ## Nested Tables
 Table tags with markers can also be used inside another table to create nested tables.